gekkedev/ChessEngine/README.md

 standard chess rules implemented in the engine.
 Plugins can hook into the `beforeMove` and `afterMove` events of the `ChessEngine` class to introduce new rules or features.

+## GitHub Pages

+The entire repository is automatically deployed to [GitHub Pages](https://pages.github.com/).
+Any push to the `main` branch publishes the demo at `https://gekkedev.github.io/ChessEngine/`.
+The entry point is the `web/` directory, which loads the engine from the neighbouring `engine/` folder.

 ## Extending